dstackai/dstack/contributing/BACKENDS.md

 - External IP & 1 port for SSH (any)
 - Container entrypoint override (~2KB)
 - API for creating and terminating containers
+- Safe imports

+Note: There are two types of compute in dstack:

+- `dockerized: False` — the backend runs `dstack-shim`.
+This setup is common for VMs.
+- `dockerized: True`— the backend directly runs `dstack-runner` inside a docker container.

+The Compute class interface may undergo changes with the upcoming pools feature release, so keep an eye out for updates.